videlalvaro/erlang-prime-sieve/README.md

-# Naive Distributed Prime Numbers Sieve #
+# Naive Parallel Prime Numbers Sieve #

 This program calculates prime numbers using a new* mehtod for building a sieve.